zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 The admissions clerk says, “Then she might be in the obstetrics and gynecology department.”
 “Obstetrics” (obstetrics) is the area of medicine related to childbirth, to the care of women who are pregnant and are havin g a baby.
 “Gynecology” (gynecology) is the area of medicine that deals wit h illnesses and diseases affecting girls and women – affecting females.
 A ma n would not go to a gynecology department . . . unless you were the doc tor in the gynecology department.
 If you need more explanations about thi s, you can talk to your own doctor, or maybe your parents.

 The admissions clerk says, “If the baby has been bo rn” – and of course, one would think Jordan would know if that were about to  happen – “it would be in the neonatal unit.”
-“Neonatal” (neonatal) is the part o f the hospital that takes care of babies who have been born very recently, usually wi thin, say, 24 hours of the birth.
+“Neonatal” (neonatal) is the part of the hospital that takes care of babies who have been born very recently, usually wi thin, say, 24 hours of the birth.
 Jordan, who is quite clearly a confused pers on at this point, says, “I’m not sure where to go.”
 Of course, it seems unlikely tha t the girlfriend wouldn’t have a telephone – a cell phone – nowadays, but well, Jord an apparently doesn’t think of that.

 He says, “Maybe I’ll start in the cardiology depart ment.”
 The admissions clerk says, “That’s fine” – okay – “Go past the neurology  and oncology departments and it’s on your right.”
 The “neurology (neurology)  department” is the part of the